timothyhull/breadpool-self-eval/docs/index.md

                 - Monitoring the HR for any indication they may not be ready to start the jam.
             - Accurately providing backup timing for the official game and jam clocks.
             - Supporting the SBO with clock and timeout consumption adjustments.
-            - Physical endurance to continuously deliver visual indicators for timeouts for extended periods.
+            - Physical endurance to continuously deliver visual cues during game stoppages for extended periods.

         === "My Areas for Growth :material-cursor-default-click:"

-            - TODO
-            - TODO
+            - I need to improve my consistency as a JT by serving as a JT more regularly.
+                - I will often go months without serving as a JT, and, even with advanced preparation, it may take me several jams to relax and feel like I'm not having to think about everything I'm doing and need to do.
+            - I will sometimes focus so much on responding to timeouts as quickly as possible that I forget to immediately stop my game clock stopwatch.
+                - I need to continue to practice holding my game clock stopwatch in a way that allows me to simultaneously signal timeouts and press the "Stop" button.

     ??? stopwatch "PBM-Specific :material-cursor-default-click:"